lis-epfl/swarmlab/README.md

 </p>

 ## 2. Drone-swarm simulations
-Drone swarm simulations use either the [Olfati-Saber](https://www.sciencedirect.com/science/article/pii/S1474667015386651) or the [Vasarhelyi](https://robotics.sciencemag.org/content/3/20/eaat3536.short) algorithms.
+Drone swarm simulations exploit either the [Olfati-Saber](https://www.sciencedirect.com/science/article/pii/S1474667015386651) or the [Vicsek (Vásárhelyi’s version)](https://robotics.sciencemag.org/content/3/20/eaat3536.short) algorithms.
 The focus of these simulations is the behaviour of the group of drones, as a result of interactions among individuals.
-In this case, quadcopter and point-mass are supported.
+In this case, quadcopter and point-mass (featuring no vehicle dynamics) are supported.
 The latter can be used when computational time requirements prevail over simulation realism, or when the interest relies in the pure collective behavior, independently on the agents' dyanamics.

 ### Graphics
 The graphical tools supported for drone swarm simulations are: